Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-2_Continuous-Control/README.md

        pip install tensorflow==1.7.1

-  For details, see the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation-Windows.md).
+    For details on installing the ML-Agents Toolkit, see the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation-Windows.md).

 3. **Unity environment _Reacher_**

     For this project, we not need to install Unity because the environment already built.
+For 20 agents, the environment
-For 20 agents, the environment can be downloaded as follows:
+    can be downloaded as follows:

    Windows (64-bit), [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip)
    Windows (32-bit), [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86.zip)

    Download this environment zip into  **p2_continuous-control/** folder, and unzip the file.